paulohdsc/feanor/README.md

 ## To-do
 - [ ] Update module dependencies
-- [ ] Add manifest and download links
-- [ ] Revise functions required modules
+- [ ] Insert Forgotten Adventures attribution
 - [ ] On v11, update module.json to use the new `relationships.recommends`
-- [ ] Insert Forgotten Adventures attribution